New College, Edinburgh

+New College Quad.
+The spire of Victoria Hall is prominent in the centre, though it is separate from the New College building.

 New College is a historic building at the University of Edinburgh which houses the university's School of Divinity.
 It is one of the largest and most renowned centres for studies in Theology and Religious Studies in the United Kingdom.
 Students in M.A., M.Th. and Ph.D. degree programmes come from over 30 countries, and are taught by almost 40 full-time members of the academic staff.
 New College is situated on The Mound in the north of Edinburgh's Old Town.

 New College originally opened its doors in 1846 as a college of the Free Church of Scotland, later of the United Free Church of Scotland, and since 1935 has been the home of the School of Divinity (formerly the Faculty of Divinity) of the University of Edinburgh.
 As "New College" it continues the historical commitment to offer a programme of academic preparation for ministry in the Church of Scotland, also made use of by ministerial candidates from other churches.
 In the 1970s the Faculty of Divinity also began offering undergraduate degrees in Theology and Religious Studies, and students in these programmes now make up the majority of the nearly 300 undergraduates enrolled in any given year.